Top 5 4th Quarter Trades of Ge - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were GenWealth Group, Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were Genesee Capital Advisors, LLC’s top five trades of the quarter.

-The guru sold out of their 851,605-share investment in NAS:SHY.
-Previously, the stock had a 23.42% weight in the equity portfolio.
-Shares traded for an average price of $80.83 during the quarter.
+The guru established a new position worth 99,637 shares in ARCA:DBS, giving the stock a 2.42% weight in the equity portfolio.
+Shares traded for an average price of $28.86 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 40,939 shares in ARCA:DIA, giving the stock a 4.44% weight in the equity portfolio.
-Shares traded for an average price of $324.05 during the quarter.
+The guru established a new position worth 63,044 shares in ARCA:DBP, giving the stock a 2.26% weight in the equity portfolio.
+Shares traded for an average price of $45.04 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 125,295 shares in ARCA:IWS, giving the stock a 4.32% weight in the equity portfolio.
-Shares traded for an average price of $104.44 during the quarter.
+The guru sold out of their 125,819-share investment in ARCA:DBE.
+Previously, the stock had a 2.17% weight in the equity portfolio.
+Shares traded for an average price of $23.66 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 157,030 shares in ARCA:IWP, giving the stock a 4.29% weight in the equity portfolio.
-Shares traded for an average price of $83.98 during the quarter.
+The guru sold out of their 118,319-share investment in ARCA:DBC.
+Previously, the stock had a 2.15% weight in the equity portfolio.
+Shares traded for an average price of $24.93 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.